neuvector/neuvector-helm/README.md

 # NeuVector Helm charts

-A collection of Helm charts for deploying NeuVector product in Kubernetes and Openshift clusters.
+A collection of Helm charts for deploying NeuVector product in Kubernetes, Rancher and Openshift clusters.

 ## Installing charts